-The holiday season can be a stressful time of year, however it does not need to be.
+The holiday season can be a stressful time of the year; however, it does not need to be.
 Don’t let the stress of the holidays ruin your marriage.

-One thing that can help to manage stress is becoming aware of your stressors and preparing how you will respond to triggers during the holiday season.
+One thing that can help manage stress is to become aware of your stressors and prepare how you will respond to triggers during the holiday season.

 Talk about these stressors with your spouse and work together to plan how to respond to the inevitable stressors that may come your way during the holiday season.

-This can be an effective way to prepare yourself and help you respond to the stressors in a more effective way.
+This can be an effective way to prepare yourself and help you respond to the stressors more effectively.